khairulslt/tornado-api/README.md

 - to compensate for this, I figured using shell scripts to mimick setup/teardown methods might work... probably not a scalable idea, a bad one at that

-- Using tavern is probably not the best way to do it since there is no support for unit testing asynchronous code.
+- Using tavern is probably not the best way to do it since there is no support for unit testing asynchronous code

 - Using built in [tornado testing](https://www.tornadoweb.org/en/stable/testing.html) with something like nose is probably the best way to do it